WordPress recipe schema guide

 • Recipe images

-What are the different types of recipe schema?
+What are the three recipe schema formats?

 What does recipe schema look like?